The break/fix model no longer helps SMBs achieve strategic goals. See the differences between managed IT vs. the break/fix approach here.

 SMBs are spending nearly 1/10th of their IT budgets on server technology.
 An MSP will help you achieve your upgrades by guiding your strategy depending on your infrastructure needs.

 The company’s biggest network losses are the service provider’s biggest gains, so there’s no reason for a break/fix provider to get involved with the future development of the business’ operations.
-If a break/fix business could give you infrastructure that lasted forever and didn’t break, they would be putting themselves out of business.
+If a break/fix organization could give you infrastructure that lasted forever and didn’t break, they would be putting themselves out of business.

 If we consider the break/fix model vs. managed IT services, the MSP works continuously to ensure your network is optimized and outages are minimized.